 This followed reports that one of Magaqa’s neighbours had said rumours were circulating that Magaqa had not died from gunshot wounds, but something more suspicious.

-“It is suspected that “Super” [a nickname given to Magaqa] was poisoned because he was recovering.
+“It is suspected that “Super” was poisoned because he was recovering.
 But then he was hit by a stomach bug‚ and just died‚” the neighbour has been reported as saying.

 Magaqa’s former ally and former ANCYL Eastern Cape chairman, Ayanda Matiti, who first met Magaqa in 2004, has described his passing as “extremely tragic”.

 Matiti said he remembered Magaqa as a decisive leader who cherished the radical policy stance of the league he contributed in crafting during the 2011 congress in Gallagher Estate.

 Magaqa beat Matiti to the general-secretary position at the conference.